MustafaYounes1/py_w3resource/README.md

 ```
 usage: create_template_scripts.py [-h] first_exc_id last_exc_id out_dir

-A tool to automate the creation of multiple template scripts for multiple w3resource exercises, where each script name
+A tool to automate the creation of multiple template scripts for many exercises at once.
+The name of each resultant
-is the exercise ID and its contents would be the following template:
+script would refer to the exercise ID, and its contents would be the following template:

 """